Channel Simulation: Finite Blocklengths and Broadcast Channels: Generalization to Broadcast Channels

 \subsection{Blahut--Arimoto Algorithms and Numerical Results}

-In the remainder of this section, we present a Blahut--Arimoto type algorithm to compute the mutual information and multi-partite common information of broadcast channels together with a number of numerical example.
+In the remainder of this section, we present a Blahut--Arimoto type algorithm to compute the mutual information and multipartite common information of broadcast channels together with a couple of numerical examples.
+Generalizing the Blahut-Arimoto algorithm to compute the multipartite common information is fairly straightforward, but has not been previously done in the literature to the best of our knowledge.

 We consider a broadcast channel with $K$ receivers.
-For the simplest case when $K$ being $1$, the capacity of this (point-to-point) channel can computed using the Blahut--Arimoto algorithm~\cite{blahut1972computation, arimoto1972algorithm}.
+For the simplest case where $K$ being $1$, the capacity of this (point-to-point) channel can computed using the Blahut--Arimoto algorithm~\cite{blahut1972computation, arimoto1972algorithm}.
 Specifically, given $W_{\rv{Y}|\rv{X}}$, the optimization problem

 can be solved in an iterative manner, \ie, at the $t$-th step, we compute